brira123/weather-app/README.md

 Page link: https://brira123.github.io/weather-app/

-## This App can make by using the following links:
+## This App developed by using the following links:

 OpenWeatherMap: https://openweathermap.org/city